Parameter Estimation in DAGs from Incomplete Data via Optimal Transport: Experimental setup

-Given observations $W_{1:N}$, our learning procedure begins by sampling $\widetilde{Z} \sim \phi(Z \vert W_{1:N})$ and pass $\widetilde{Z}$ through the generative process given by $\psi$ to obtain the reconstruction.
+We next define a backward map that outputs for a document a distribution over $K$ topics by $\phi(Z \mid W_{1:N}) = \textrm{Cat}(Z).$ Given observations $W_{1:N}$, our learning procedure begins by sampling $\widetilde{Z} \sim \phi(Z \vert W_{1:N})$ and pass $\widetilde{Z}$ through the generative process given by $\psi$ to obtain the reconstruction.
 Notice here that we have a prior constraint over the distribution of $\theta$ i.e., $\theta$ follows a Dirichlet distribution parameterized by $\alpha$.
 This translates to a push forward constraint in order to optimize for $\alpha$.
 To facilitate differentiable training, we use softmax Laplace approximation \citep{mackay1998choice,srivastava2017autoencoding} to approximate a Dirichlet distribution with a softmax Gaussian distribution.
 The relation between $\alpha$ and the Gaussian parameters $\big( \mu_k, \Sigma_k \big)$ w.r.t a category $k$ where $\Sigma_k$ is a diagonal matrix is given as